schliffen/cracking-the-coding-interview/README.md

 Not the most fun chapter, but definitely useful.
 Mastery of bit manipulation and masking is handy, and often required in many programming jobs, so far from a waste of time.

 Some of the questions are tortuous, though.

+## Chapter 7 - Mathematics and Probability

+Didn't get very far in this chapter.
+Some of the questions are really fundamental, and worth knowing.
+Some of them, like 7.4 are plain stupid.